JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Manual rotate notes button #DONE
 - rotate the string names and fret index #DONE
 #### Fix the bottom nav text alignment on rotated screens
-- Create context provider for global orientation state
+- Create context provider for global orientation state #DONE
-- Import the context in the fretboard component and update it globally
+- Import the context in the fretboard component and update it globally #DONE
 - Use the global context in the bottom nav
 - Check if other UI changes are needed